 “Social-Emotional Learning Pays Off" is the title of a commentary by Tim Shriver (CASEL Board Chair) and John Bridgeland (CEO of Civic Enterprises and former director of the White House Domestic Policy Council).
 They review the science and economics behind investing in SEL.

-Social and emotional learning programs in schools, according to this recent study by the Center for Benefit-Cost Studies of Education, highlight $11 of benefits for every dollar spent.
-The study focused on six popular interventions in classroom ranging from K to 12.
+Social and emotional learning programs in schools, according to this recent study, highlight $11 of benefits for every dollar spent.

 The "savings" are calculated using an index that includes costs such as adminstrator time, vandalims, criminal probability, substance abuse, delinquency, mental health issues.